Day 20 ~ St. John Harbor, Zarembo Island, Alaska to Ruth Island, Thomas Bay

 the channel widths were reduced to 21 feet.
 Fortunately, the only barge that we

-saw was just as we were entering the Narrows, which we traveled much easier
+saw was just as we were entering the Narrows, which we traveled

 than we expected.
 The wind was calm and the sun was shining and it got dog-gone